No-CQRT/noteapp/README.md

 # noteapp
-# A simple "note app" for taking notes using localstoraga
+# A simple "note app" for taking notes using localstorage
 The app store data in your browser Localstorage, no database involved.

 ## Instructions